joone/fosscomics/content/posts/5. The Beginning of Software Engineering/index.md

 ---
 title: 5.
-The beginning of software engineering
+The Beginning of Software Engineering
 date: "2022-12-11"
 image: feature.png
 description: Until the 1960s, the focus was on hardware in computing, with software not recognized as a separate engineering discipline.
 Mathematicians and scientists initially drove programming, evolving into early software engineering roles.
 Margaret Hamilton, who developed software for the Apollo 11 mission, played a key role in establishing software engineering as a serious discipline, amidst a backdrop where many programmers were women, reflecting the field's undervalued status at the time...